TheOdinProject/curriculum/react/getting_started_with_react/what_is_jsx.md

 ### Introduction

-You're likely somewhat familiar with JSX from previous react lessons, in this lesson we're going to explain _what_ it is, and how to use it in your react apps.
+You're likely somewhat familiar with JSX from previous react lessons, in this lesson we're going to explain _what_ it is, _why_ we use it, and _how_ to use it in your react apps.

 ### Lesson Overview

 This section contains a general overview of topics that you will learn in this lesson.

-- A LESSON OVERVIEW ITEM.
+- What JSX is.
+- Why we use JSX.
+- Differences between JSX and html.
+- How to write and take advantage of JSX's features.

 ### CUSTOM SECTION HEADING